 - A. Provide claimants at least 180 days following receipt of a notification of an adverse benefit determination within which to appeal the determination; - B. Provide claimants the opportunity to submit written comments, documents, records, and other information relating to the claim for benefits; - C. Provide a claimant, upon request and free of charge, reasonable access to, and copies of, all documents, records, and other information relevant to the claimant's claim for benefits; - D. Provide for a review that takes into account all comments, documents, records, and other information submitted by the claimant relating to the claim, without regard to whether such information was submitted or considered in the initial benefit determination; - E. Provide for a review that does not afford deference to the initial adverse benefit determination and that is conducted by an appropriate named fiduciary of the Program who is neither the individual who made the adverse benefit determination that is the subject of the appeal, nor the subordinate of such individual; - F. Provide that, in deciding an appeal of any adverse benefit determination that is based in whole or in part on a medical judgment, including determinations with regard to whether a particular treatment, drug, or other item is experimental, investigational, or not medically necessary or appropriate, the appropriate named fiduciary shall consult with a health care professional who has appropriate training and experience in the field of medicine involved in the medical judgment; - G. Provide for the identification of medical experts whose advice was obtained on behalf of the Program in connection with a claimant's adverse benefit determination, without regard to whether the advice was relied upon in making the benefit determination; - H. Provide that the health care professional engaged for purposes of a consultation shall be an individual who is neither an individual who was consulted in connection with the adverse benefit determination that is the subject of the appeal, nor the subordinate of any such individual; and - I. Provide, in the case of a claim involving urgent care, for an expedited review process pursuant to which - a.
 A request for an expedited appeal of an adverse benefit determination may be submitted orally or in writing by the claimant; and - b.
-All necessary information, including the Program's benefit determination on review, shall be transmitted between the Program and the claimant by telephone, facsimile, or other available similarly expeditious method. - J. The Program will provide the claimant, free of charge, with any new or additional evidence considered, relied upon, or generated by the Program (or at the direction of the Program) in connection with the claim as soon as possible and sufficiently in advance of the date on which the notice of final internal adverse benefit determination is required to be provided under paragraph 11 of this section to give the claimant a reasonable opportunity to respond prior to that date; and before issuing a final internal adverse benefit determination based on a new or additional rationale, the Program will provide to the claimant, free of charge, the rationale as soon as is possible and sufficiently in advance of the date on which the notice of final internal adverse benefit determination is required to be provided under paragraph 11 of this section to give the claimant a reasonable opportunity to respond prior to that date.
+All necessary information, including the Program's benefit determination on review, shall be transmitted between the Program and the claimant by telephone, facsimile, or other available similarly expeditious method. - J. The Program will provide the claimant, free of charge, with any new or additional evidence considered, relied upon, or generated by the Program (or at the direction of the Program) in connection with the claim as soon as possible and sufficiently in advance of the date on which the notice of final internal adverse benefit determination is required to be provided under paragraph 11 of this section to give the claimant a reasonable opportunity to respond prior to that date; and before issuing a final internal adverse benefit determination based on a new or additional rationale, the Program will provide to the claimant, free of charge, the rationale as soon as is possible and sufficiently in advance of the date on which the notice of final internal adverse benefit determination is required to be provided under paragraph 11 of this section to give the claimant areasonable opportunity to respond prior to the date on which the notice of final internal adverse benefit determination is required to be provided under paragraph 11 of this section to give the claimant a reasonable opportunity to respond prior to that date.